jasonme0830/Isabelle2Cpp-2025/doc/cast.md

 # Cast by Default

-> Support the main types, functions and syntax provided by theory *Main*
+> Support the main types, functions and syntax provided by theory *Main*, at the version on June 9, 2019

 ## Types Cast